mcci-catena/bootloader/tools/mccibootloader_image/README.md

 On Ubuntu, we used GCC 9 (installed via normal `apt-get` mechanisms).
 Build using `make`.

-Although the code is belived to be 32-bit clean (and certainly should work properly), we've not compiled for any 32-bit targets.
+Although the code is believed to be 32-bit clean (and certainly should work properly), we've not compiled for any 32-bit targets.

 To cross-compile, use the typical mechanism: `CROSS_COMPILE=prefix- make`.
 This has not been tested, however.